The relationship between volume and sound quality and understanding the trade-offs.

 What Happens When The Volume is Turned Up?

-When listening to older masters (up to the early 80s), I feel there’s definitely space for loads of fiddling with the volume knob.
+When listening to older masters (up to the early 80s), I feel there’s space for loads of fiddling with the volume knob.
 In the days of tracking to tape, signals had to be hotter to minimize system noise, and so in a way, they’re almost engineered to be cranked!
-If you spin a record by Pink Floyd, The Who, Led Zeppelin, or early AC/DC, for example, you might notice improved low-end response and an all-around punchier experience.
+For example, if you spin a record by Pink Floyd, The Who, Led Zeppelin, or early AC/DC, you might notice improved low-end response and an all-around punchier experience.

 Again, this doesn’t apply to every recording from this era: some Zeppelin records begin to distort pretty heavily at higher playback levels.
 It all depends on the album in question (and its production methods and tonal qualities) as well as your listening medium.